Filed under: Eugene Realty Listings, Loans/Financing/Credit, Uncategorized | Tags: Apartments Eugene Springfield Oregon

 I recently represented buyers in the purchase of this foreclosed home.
 We got it for 81K, and from showing to closing it was under a month.
 If you’re interested in foreclosures in Eugene Springfield, give me a call at 517-6543.

-I just listed this pre-foreclosure, or short-sale, house in Santa Clara for 299K.
+This bargain was a pre-foreclosure, or short-sale, house in Santa Clara listed for 299K that sold quickly.
 It’s a really nice house and a great deal.
 It’s 2300 square feet, and only 5 years old.
 Someone will enjoy making a new home here.

 If you’d like to see it, give me a call at 517-6543 and I’ll be glad to show it to you.